RichWellum/kubecost_container/README.md

-# kubecost_container
+# viya_utils

-A Docker container that provides the kubectl-cost krew plugin, and presents a simple menu with some kubecost options.
+A Docker container that provides some useful tools to the SAS Viya user such as cost and pause/unpause operations.
+It uses the kubectl-cost krew plugin, and presents a simple menu with some kubecost options.
 But also allows the user the environment in the container to execute their own kubectl-cost commands.

 | :bangbang: | Warning: This will deploy kubecost on your cluster if it is not already running. |